jimmieego/Esri_training_a11y_presentation/training_a11y_presentation.md

 ### Alternate text
-- Images that convey meanings should set `alt` attribute
+- Images that convey meanings/functions should set `alt` attribute
-  - Be accurate and equivalent in describing the image
+  - Be accurate and equivalent in describing the image or its purpose
   - Keep it succinct
   - Words like "image of", "photo of" are not necessary

+### Alternate text
 - Decorative images should use `alt=""`
+- If text/content surrounding the graphic provides meaning, use `alt=""`